TobiasPSP/doneland_sources/Tools/Devices/3D Printer/Filament/Storage/README.md

 For best print quality:

 1. **Store Filament Airtight**: Use containers with silica gel to maintain RH below 30%.
+10% is ideal.
 2. **Dry Wet Filament**: If moisture absorption cannot be excluded, or has already happend, use a filament dryer at safe temperatures.
 3. **Monitor Your Environment**: Avoid high humidity or temperature fluctuations.